-Susan Collins Rips Republicans' Obamacare Repeal Efforts: "It Was A Group Of 13 Men Who Did It"
+Susan Collins Rips The GOP's Obamacare Repeal Efforts & The "13 Men Who Did It"

 If there's one person in Washington who's demonstrated a willingness to buck the leadership of her own party, it's Sen. Susan Collins.
 A four-term Republican from the state of Maine, Collins has emerged as one of the essential congressional backstops in the Trump era, casting absolutely pivotal votes in opposition to the GOP's fervent efforts to repeal, replace, and dismantle the Affordable Care Act.
 And on Friday, Collins ripped the Republicans' various Obamacare repeal efforts, noting that they were put together without the input of any of the Republican women of the Senate: